 As Chairman of the Board, I work with the Company Secretary to set the agenda for Board meetings.
 These are structured to ensure that sufficient time is spent on important matters and all Directors have the opportunity to contribute.
 During the year, the Board discussed the Group’s refreshed strategy focussing on the four pillars: increased focus on premiumisation of our products, attracting more millennials to our brands, increasing the use of digital communications with our consumers and reviewing M&A opportunities.
 The Board also regularly reviews, among other things, the performance of each of the markets and in particular Poland, our largest market; considers the principal risks and associated procedures and processes to mitigate them; an ongoing focus on people including analysing the results of the annual employee survey; and health and safety across the markets.
 Further detail on the principal risks can be found on pages 20 to 25.

 Another area of focus for the Board was succession planning including actions to strengthen the pipeline through the development of the leadership framework.
-Management continued to work on the pool of emerging talent within the Group providing bespoke training and development plans to create a strong pipeline of internal candidates.
+Management continued to work on the pool of emerging talent within the Group, providing bespoke training and development plans to create a strong pipeline of internal candidates.

-Your Board regularly meets with Group Management, both at Board and Board Committee meetings and in other routine meetings, which enables the Non-Executive Directors (NEDs) to gain a good understanding of the business and what is happening on the ground.
+Your Board regularly meets with Group Management, both at Board and Board Committee meetings and in other routine meetings, which enables the NEDs to gain a good understanding of the business and what is happening on the ground.
 We believe that this is an essential requirement for Directors.
 We have set out in the following pages, details of how the Company has applied the main principles of the 2016 version of the UK Corporate Governance Code and its compliance with the various provisions.